actinia-org/actinia-api/README.md

-API docs for actinia_core and plugins!
+API docs for actinia-core and plugins!

 OpenAPI is a project used to describe and document RESTful APIs. actinia is using swagger2, version upgrade is on the agena.